 The ending of the Looker subplot in X and Y. Emma only lived with Looker for a few days and already has to say goodbye.

-In the post-game, you end up getting hired by Looker, the man from the previous two generations.
+In the post-game, you end up getting hired by Looker.
 The first two chapters are mostly humorous but comes the third one and you learn that his partner Pokemon apparently died on a mission.
 The Croagunk you witnessed snatching the Magma Stone away from Charon in Platinum was likely the one being referred to.

 It's actually implied to be a few weeks or so, since apparently Looker taught her how to read; that had to have taken a little while.
 That just makes the end of the sidequest even more depressing, though.
 They spent enough time together that Emma legitimately saw Looker as a father figure, and one of her last few lines in the ending is wondering if that's what having a dad feels like.